jie-jay/gradle-fat-jar/README.md

 There are two delibrate common mistakes which should be avoided while doing multi-threaded programming, can you figure them out?
 In the print demo, thread one finishs exection before thread two starts(CPUs are so fast these days).
 Can you implement a version that two threads print interleaving messages?

+# Week 4
+Simple GUI demo and introduced Eclipse window builder and Netbeans GUI builder.
+Jetbrain has a GUI builder as well, but it requires additional knowledge which is not covered in this course.
+Therefore, it's not recommended.

+# Week 5
+Introducing JSON for object serialization/de-serialization.

 ---
 Maintainer: zhao dot j4 at student dot unimelb dot edu dot au
 License: [The Unlicense](https://unlicense.org/) - Use it whatever and however you like.